steveblue/ngus/README.md

 Fork the repo and then clone it.

 Angular 2 Components can either be written in ES5, ES6 or Typescript syntax.
-It seems like the Angular 2 Community has put full steam support behind Typescript since ng-conf so I have chosen to use it in development of ngus.
-Currently, LiveServer is used for development.
+It seems like the Angular 2 Community has put full support behind Typescript since ng-conf so I have chosen to use it in development of ngus.
+Currently, LiveServer is used for a development server.

 ```
 npm install -g typescript